- Hernia repair surgery

-Associate Professor Bartlett repairs most groin hernias laparoscopically using keyhole hernia surgery.
+Associate Professor Bartlett repairs most hernias laparoscopically using keyhole hernia surgery.

 Laparoscopic hernia repair is an operation performed to fix defects in the abdominal wall musculature using small incisions, a telescope (laparoscope) and a mesh patch.
-Compared to the traditional open surgery approach, laparoscopic groin hernia repair surgery offers a quicker return to work and normal activities, with less pain, for some patients.
-Many other types of hernia can be repaired using the laparoscopic technique.
+Compared to the traditional open surgery approach, laparoscopic hernia repair offers a quicker return to work and normal activities, with less pain, for some patients.
+Most types of hernia can be repaired using the laparoscopic technique.
 More recently, another minimally-invasive technique has been the advent of robotic hernia repair.
 Rarely, a traditional open technique is required to repair a hernia.
 A/Prof Bartlett will discuss the risks and benefits of the various approaches to ensure that you chose the best surgical approach for your hernia.

 Open Hernia Repair Surgery

 The traditional, “open” method of repairing groin hernias is occasionally recommended.